 For example:

-Choosing between “nice” and “good” depends on the context and what you want to convey.
+The decision is whether to use “nice” or “good” depends on what one wants to pass through his or her words.
 Here are a few guidelines to use them more effectively:

 1. Consider the Intention